The Best Low Interest Rate Credit Cards

 These cards currently have the lowest interest rates.

-The Discover it® Card not only comes with a great low interest rate, but it also comes with some great cash back rewards to boot.
-New applicants will get to enjoy a 0% introductory APR on purchases and balance transfers for 14 months, and then a low 10.99%-20.99% variable APR will apply.
-Cardholders can also earn 5% cash back on purchases in bonus categories that change each quarter.
-They'll earn 1% cash back on all other purchases they make on the card.
-Additionally, Discover offers its cardmembers a free FICO credit score each month.
-There is no annual fee on this card.
+The Discover it® - 18 Month Balance Transfer Offer not only comes with a great low interest rate, but it also comes with some great cash back rewards to boot.
+New applicants will get to enjoy a 0% introductory APR on purchases and balance transfers for 18 months, and then a low 11.24%-23.24% variable APR will apply.
+Cardholders can also earn 5% cash back on purchases in bonus categories that change each quarter up to the quarterly maximum when they sign up.
+Earn 1% cash back on all other purchases on the card.
+As an exclusive offer for new cardmembers, Discover will match all the cash back earned at the end of the first year — automatically.
+There is no annual fee.

 Although the best way to use a credit card is to avoid paying interest, most Americans are unable live up to this ideal.
 If you do have to carry a balance, your primary goal should be finding a card with the lowest interest rate.
 Doing so will help you to minimize the amount of interest that you owe, making it easier to pay off your credit card debt as soon as possible.